tgnemecek/locamex/readme.md

 -Online: review Users Collection for who can access Dashboard, Users and Services;
 -Contract, ProductSelection: when selecting containers, the packs should appear, create functionality;
--Add 'person' version of contract;
--Fix Contract/Documents: when type == 'person', it should read the info from outside client/contacts[];

 ### High Priority: